NOTICE OF PRIVACY PRACTICES

 To request a restriction, you must make a request in writing to IHA’s Compliance Officer at the address below.
 In your request, you must tell us what information you want to limit and to whom you want the limits to apply, for example, disclosure of specified surgery to your spouse.

-Michigan – Health Information Exchange – Great Lakes Health Connect (GLHC) Opt Out: You have the right to opt out and prevent your health information from being sent to the Michigan Health Exchange by completing and submitting an “Opt Out” form.
+Michigan – Health Information Exchange (HIE) – Great Lakes Health Connect (GLHC) Opt Out: HIE electronically moves personal health information securely among doctors, hospitals and other health care providers when it is needed for your care.
+Your health care provider exchanges electronic medical records through GLHC.
+GLHC complies with all state and federal regulations regarding the privacy and security of health information.
+You have the right to opt out and prevent your health information from being sent to the Michigan Health Exchange by completing and submitting an “Opt Out” form.
 Mail or Fax or Website information is below.
-Additionally, you may contact MHC or IHA if you have any questions or concerns.
+Additionally, you may contact GLHC or IHA if you have any questions or concerns.

 CHANGES TO THIS NOTICE: